Abir66/Genos-IEEE-CS-BUET-Gamejam-2023/README.md

 #####to make sound working#####

-- need some modification... go to audio folder...you would see import tab on the upper left,,, make every sound loop off(except lased related) and reimport them
+- need some modification... go to audio folder...you would see import tab to the upper left on your screen,,, make every sound loop off(except laser related) and reimport them